c4arl0s/OxfordGuideToEnglishGrammar/README.md

 Note
 a We can use two adjectives together without a linking word, e.g. a cold, windy day. • 202 b We can use two complements or two adverbials with and or or even if they are different kinds of phrase, such as an adjective and noun phrase.
-   The book has becomefamous and a best-seller.
+   The book has become famous and a best-seller.
 We can meet here or in town.
    The hotel was quiet and well back from the road.

 3. Compare these two sentences.